 - Web server address: The web server address provided in the certificate agrees with the address used in the actual browser address field.

-Only once these three checks have been successfully concluded will there be no error messages displayed by the browser when establishing a TLS connection.
+Only once these three checks have been successfully concluded will there be no error messages displayed by the browser when establishing a TLS/SSL connection.

 Verification of the above certificate properties by browsers offers a great degree of security, can however never identify certificates which were issued by a certificate body to a fraudster due to insufficient applicant checks.
 A few fraud cases of this kind did emerge.